All Articles/

 Colloidal Oatmeal Baths

-Add colloidal oatmeal (Aveeno or generic) to a lukewarm bath and soak for 15–20 minutes.
-Oatmeal contains avenanthramides—natural anti-inflammatory compounds that reduce itching and redness.
-This is particularly effective when you have bites over a large area of your body.
+Add colloidal oatmeal to a lukewarm bath and soak for 15–20 minutes.
+Oatmeal contains anti-inflammatory compounds that reduce itching and redness.

 Baking Soda Paste

-Mix baking soda with just enough water to form a thick paste and apply directly to individual bites.
-The alkaline pH neutralizes some of the acidic enzymes at the bite site and provides temporary relief.
-Leave on for 10–15 minutes, then rinse gently.
+Mix baking soda with water to form a paste and apply to bites.
+The alkaline pH neutralizes acidic enzymes, providing temporary relief.

 Menthol or Camphor-Based Products

-Products containing menthol (like Sarna lotion) or camphor (like CalaGel) create a cooling sensation that overrides itch signals.
-They are especially useful at night when itching tends to worsen.
+Products with menthol or camphor create a cooling sensation that overrides itch signals, especially useful at night.

 Aloe Vera Gel